 21 Then the Lord said, "There is a place near me where you may stand on a rock.
 22 When my glory passes by, I will put you in a cleft in the rock and cover you with my hand until I have passed by.
 23 Then I will remove my hand and you will see my back; but my face must not be seen."

 What should you do when one of your Sunday School pupils steals your wife's watch?

 Should you call the police?
-Should you begin a series of lessons on the Ten Commandments [scripture text], beginning with number eight?
-Should you spend at least one Sunday on the Last Judgment with plenty of fire and brimstone?
+Should you begin a series of lessons on the Ten Commandments, beginning with number eight (the one about stealing)?
+Should at least one Sunday be spent on the Last Judgment with plenty of talk about fire and brimstone?